podvistorcheto/football-report/README.md

 Logout Page | User can choose to logout where is asked to confirm the sign out intention.
 If confirmed it redirects to the home page | Yes |

+### Testing the payment system

+#### Webhook Method

+The standard testing module is provided in the Stripe.
+A payment is successfully tested with the test credit details 4242 4242 4242 4242.
+An common scenario in submitting test_forms is error related to the internet connectivity disruption, accidentally closing the browser and other problems that may occur which might cause the form to crash.
+It a real world website may result in a processed payment but no order confirmation.
+Such events can be handler with method called 'webhook'.
+In short a webhook is aimed to adjust the way an web programme reacts to a specific event by adding tailored callback or a method that is called after previously executed function.
+This callback method monitors the data flow of the first function.
+Thanks to the video tutorial for the Boutique Ado e-commerce website the Code Institute the risk of events might be mitigated via the code from ```webhook_handler.py```:

+#### Test:

+If comment out the form.submit(): functionality in the stripe.js means that the form does not submit.
+Such an event triggers the code in the ```webhook_handler.py``` to look for the order in the database.
+In case the order is not there the it creates the order.

+#### Result:

+Successfully saves the order if in such event.
+In addition even before commenting out the form.subit(); I experienced some internet outage after which the the payment and the order were saved successfully.

 ### Bugs & Workarounds